-This week we wrapped up our unit on the Crusades.
-This difficult era raises many questions for us:
+This difficult era of the crusades raises many questions for us:

 1. Did the Crusades attempt to stem the tide of Moslem aggression, or did they in fact cause more Moslem unity and a resurgence of Moslem power?